EugTre/api-test/README.md

         "url": "https://dummyapi.io/data/",
         // Endpoint of the APU
         "endpoint": "/v1",
-        // Class for API Client to be used (optional, defaults to BasicApiClient) "client": "utils.api_client.basic_api_client.BasicApiClient",
+        // Class for API Client to be used (optional, defaults to SimpleApiClient) "client": "utils.api_client.simple_api_client.SimpleApiClient",
         // Logger for API Client (optional), logger name from 'logging.ini' "logger": "api_test",
         // Defaults for API Client: